FoushWare/elzatona_web/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🚀 Quick Start Guide

+### For Learners

+1. Visit the homepage - no signup required!
+2. Complete the 3-step onboarding process
+3. Choose your learning mode (Guided or Free Style)
+4. Select your focus categories
+5. Browse and select learning plans
+6. Start your frontend interview preparation journey!

+### For Admins

+1. Navigate to `/admin/plans`
+2. Create new learning plans with custom sections
+3. Configure question counts and difficulty levels
+4. Organize content by categories
+5. Monitor usage statistics and plan performance

 ## 🆘 Support

-If you have any questions or need help, please open an issue on GitHub or contact us at [support@greatfrontendhub.com](mailto:support@greatfrontendhub.com).
+If you have any questions or need help, please open an issue on GitHub or contact us at [support@elzatona.com](mailto:support@elzatona.com).

+## 🎉 What's Next?

+The platform is continuously evolving with new features and improvements.
+Check out our [development roadmap](#-development-roadmap) to see what's coming next!

 ---

-**Happy Coding! 🎉**
+**Happy Learning! 🚀📚**

-# Git Hooks Setup Complete

-# Git Hooks Updated